-Medication.
-Antihistamines and steroid creams may help relieve more severe symptoms.
+- Medication.Steroid creams can relieve more severe symptoms.

-Allergy-proof your home, so your child won't be exposed to high levels of things like dust mites and dander.
+- Allergy-proof your home, so your child won't be exposed to high levels of things like dust mites and dander.

-Keep your child cool in summer.
+- Keep your child cool in summer.
 Hot weather and sweat can make symptoms worse.

-Use non-scented soaps.
+- Use non-scented soaps.
 Avoid harsh cleaners.
 Chemicals can irritate the skin.

-Dress your child in soft, loose-fitting, cotton clothing.
+- Dress your child in soft, loose-fitting, cotton clothing.
 Avoid wool and nylon.